biancanilsen/MyContacts_Frontend/README.md

 # MyContacts_Frontend
 ## Description
 The project consists of a View made with Angular(HTML, SCSS and Typescript),the components used are from Angular Material and the unit tests were made with Jasmine.
+The objective of the application is to be the frontend of a contact book

 ## Technologies used